realworldocaml/book/book/data-serialization/README.md

 ```

 \noindent
-And now we can use the extension as follows.
+We can use the extension as follows.

 ```ocaml env=main
 # type t = { foo: int; bar: float } [@@deriving sexp];;